azolotko/firefox-supernumber/README.md

-# firefox-ctrlnumber
+# firefox-supernumber

-This extension adds keyboard shortcuts to switch tabs with Ctrl+Number, similar to Chrome's keyboard shortcuts.
+This extension adds keyboard shortcuts to switch tabs with Super+Number.

 ## Installation